 Patagonia Women's Down With It Jacket

-The hip-length Down With It Jacket has a 100% recycled polyester shell and a removable, insulated hood, and is insulated with 700-fill-power 100% Recycled Down (duck and goose down reclaimed from down products).
+Redesigned with updated quilt lines, this jacket has a 100% recycled polyester shell and a removable, insulated hood, and is insulated with 600-fill-power 100% Recycled Down (duck and goose down reclaimed from down products).

-- Insulated, removable three-panel hood secures to jacket with sturdy plastic snaps
+- Insulated, removable three-panel hood secures to jacket with snaps

-- Full-length front zipper with a snapped wind flap
+- Full-length front zipper with a snap wind flap

-- Welted, zippered handwarmer pockets are set next to princess seams
+- Welted, zippered handwarmer pockets set next to princess seams

 - Interior zippered chest pocket secures valuables